 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have your child avoid tasks or actions that call for alertness for at least 8 weeks after getting this drug.
 If you have any questions, call your child’s doctor or pharmacist.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect certain lab tests.
 Tell all of your child’s health care providers and lab workers that your child takes this drug.

 - Your child may have more chance of getting an infection.
 Some infections have been deadly.
 Have your child wash hands often.
 Have your child stay away from people with infections, colds, or flu.

 - Your child may bleed more easily.
 Make sure your child is careful and avoids injury.
 Be sure your child has a soft toothbrush.

 - If your child has had hepatitis B before or carries the virus, talk with your child’s doctor.
 Drugs like this one can cause the virus to become active.
 This can lead to very bad and sometimes deadly liver problems.

 - Hepatitis and HIV testing will be done before taking this drug.

 - Talk with the doctor before your child gets any vaccines.
-Some types of vaccines must not be given for at least 6 weeks before starting this drug, during care, and for some time after care ends.
+Some types of vaccines must not be given for at least 6 weeks before starting this drug, during treatment, and for some time after the last dose.